k1lly0u/RustEdit_Docs/README.md

 New topics can be created by making a new Markdown document, once the document is completed just add the topic name and the raw link to the manifest.

 The editor downloads the manifest when the Help menu is opened and populates the topic list.
-When a user clicks a topic it downloads that document and parses the contents to Unity UI
+When a user clicks a topic it downloads that document and parses the contents to Unity UI.
+It has full Markdown support including images, code blocks, and hyperlinks

 It's open for community contribution, if you have anything you want to add create a PR